leoloso/leoloso.com/src/posts/demonstrating-pop-api.md

   >
 ```

-... the directive `<transformProperty>` will be executed only once (even if it appears twice), receiving a set of posts and properties `title` and `content` for each post.
+... the directive `<transformProperty>` will be executed only once (even if it appears twice in the query, once for each field), receiving a set of posts and properties `title` and `content` for each post.

 Hence, we must use directives when: